 LMI 1 [Intersputnik]

 LMI-1 (Lockheed Martin Intersputnik) was built by Lockheed Martin Commercial Space Systems and operates at an orbital location of 75 degrees East.
-Equipped with 44 high-power C- and Ku-band transponders, the satellite will provide high-quality and reliable fixed service telephony and direct broadcast television service.
-The satellite will help satisfy the rapidly growing demand of Russian telecommunication and broadcasting companies for satellite capacity.
+Equipped with 44 high-power C- and Ku-band transponders, the satellite provides high-quality and reliable fixed service telephony and direct broadcast television service.
+The satellite helps to satisfy the rapidly growing demand of Russian telecommunication and broadcasting companies for satellite capacity.
 The spacecraft is the first of several planned state-of-the-art satellites that are to provide connectivity to business and residential customers.
 In addition to its Russian coverage, LMI-1 is to deliver telecommunications services in the Commonwealth of Independent States, Eastern and Central Europe, Asia and Africa.

 LMI-1 is an A2100AX geostationary satellite manufactured by Lockheed Martin Commercial Space Systems.
 The satellite was built in the company's state-of-the art commercial satellite manufacturing facility in Sunnyvale, CA.

 Hong Kong based Asia Broadcast Satellite (ABS), a newly-formed satellite operator, has acquired in September 2006 Lockheed Martin Space Communications Ventures (LMSCV) and Lockheed Martin Intersputnik (LMI) from Lockheed Martin Global Telecommunications (LMGT).
 As a result of the transaction, LMSCV and LMI have been renamed Asia Broadcast Satellite Holdings and Asia Broadcast Satellite, respectively.
 The LMI-1 satellite has also been renamed ABS-1 Capacity used by KT Telecom is referred by the designation Koreasat 7.
 Later the satellite was renamed ABS-6.

 |Nation:||Russia → China|